N3ar/skytunes_be/README.md

 ## Installation Scripts
-FFmpeg installation script: run with sudo to install ffmpeg and dependencies on ubuntu 14.04 Trusty
+FFmpeg installation script: run with sudo to install ffmpeg and dependencies on ubuntu 14.04 Trusty getID3 installation script: run with sudo to install getID3 to /opt

 ## Script to downsample file
 *In progress*